 The Canon EOS M50 Mark II is a light refresh of the Canon EOS M50.
 It's very similar to its predecessor but comes with minor quality-of-life upgrades, including support for clean HDMI output, eye tracking AF in video, and slightly better battery life.
 Like the original, it's an entry-level APS-C camera that's relatively compact and portable, and it feels comfortable to use.
 Canon's menu system is also very intuitive, and it includes a guide mode to walk new users through settings and features.
 It delivers great image quality, with good dynamic range and photos that stay relatively noise-free at higher ISO levels, making it suitable for low light.
 It's okay for shooting 1080p video, but its 4k video features are underwhelming, with disappointing video quality, poor autofocus performance, and an inability to record at frame rates higher than 24 fps, which also incurs a severe 1.5x crop.

-The Canon EOS M50 Mark II is decent for landscape photography.
-It has good RAW dynamic range to bring out a more detail in high-contrast landscape shots, and it has good noise handling capability at higher ISO levels, which is great when shooting in more dimly-lit conditions.
-It's also quite portable, with a relatively compact design that makes it easier to take to remote shooting locations.
+The Canon M50 Mark II is decent for landscape photography.
+It has a good RAW dynamic range to bring out more detail in high-contrast landscape shots.
+Its noise handling is adequate, but it can struggle with noise in low light, depending on your lens.
+It's quite portable, with a relatively compact design that makes it easier to take to remote shooting locations.
 Unfortunately, its battery life is disappointing, though this depends on settings and usage habits.

-The Canon EOS M50 Mark II is decent for sport and wildlife photography.
-It has great image quality, with good noise handling capability at higher ISO levels.
+The Canon M50 Mark II is decent for sport and wildlife photography.
+It has great overall image quality, though its noise-handling capability in low light is just okay.
 It's also relatively compact.
-However, its shooting speed is just passable.
-It has an okay high-speed continuous shooting speed, but its buffer is very small, so you may fill it up quickly when trying to capture fleeting moments.
+However, its continuous shooting speed is just passable.
+It shoots at a fairly quick max burst rate, but its buffer is very small, so you may fill it up quickly when trying to capture fleeting moments.
 It also lacks a silent continuous shooting mode, meaning it may scare off wildlife.

 The Canon EOS M50 Mark II comes in two color variants: Black and White.
 We tested the Black version with the Canon EF-M 15-45mm f/3.5-6.3 IS STM kit lens, but you can also purchase the camera without a lens.